of Week Home

 Renal hemosiderosis due to hemolytic anemia is a rare cause of renal failure (Am J Pathol 1966;48:409, Indian J Pathol Microbiol 2011;54:379).
 Hemosiderosis is defined as the histologic equivalent of secondary iron overload, usually due to hemosiderin, which may be focal.
 Hemosiderin is a golden yellow to brown granular cellular pigment due to hemoglobin breakdown.
 Typically, free serum hemoglobin is bound to haptoglobin, but in severe cases, the free hemoglobin is filtered by the kidney and deposited in the proximal convoluted tubules, which may cause renal failure.

+Renal hemosiderosis is caused by recurrent intravascular hemolysis, and may be due to hemolytic anemia, paroxysmal nocturnal hemoglobinuria (PNH) and mechanical hemolysis from prosthetic cardiac valves.
 In this case, the hemolysis was attribute to chronic mechanical damage due to shearing of red blood cells by the prosthetic valve.
-Correction of a dysfunctional value may be therapeutic (Arch Mal Coeur Vaiss 1993;86:111).
+Correction of a dysfunctional valve may be therapeutic (Arch Mal Coeur Vaiss 1993;86:111).

 Nat Pernick, M.D., President